lILogit/Observio/README.md

 > **EventOps Flow** bridges raw data and intelligent automation.
 > From lightweight local demos to enterprise data fabrics,
 > the same pattern scales — **one envelope, one event bus, infinite possibilities.**

----

-Would you like me to now generate the **micro-service templates** (`Dockerfile`, `requirements.txt`, and minimal Python entrypoints) that match this README so you can `git push` a fully runnable repo?